-The capital Imphal as well as the Loktak Lake is at the heart of the plains of Manipur.
-It is sort of a moderate altitude plateau with pleasant climate.
-It is bordered by Nagaland, Mizoram and Assam on various sides.
+The capital Imphal, as well as the Loktak Lake, is at the heart of the plains of Manipur.
+It is sort of a moderate altitude plateau with a pleasant climate.
+It is bordered by Nagaland, Mizoram, and Assam on various sides.
 The Manipuri people or the Meiteis primarily reside in the plains.

 The Hilly areas bordering Myanmar as well as parts of Nagaland, such as Ukhrul, Senapati, and Tamenglong.
 These areas are mainly inhabited by various Naga and Kuki clans and many unexplored treks and trails can be found here, along with high altitude lakes and natural caves.

 Buses and cars reach Manipur through two different routes, the Guwahati-Dimapur-Kohima-Imphal-Route or the Guwahati-Silchar-Jiribam-Imphal route.
 While the first route is better known, the road condition in the Imphal-Silchar route has improved of late.

 There is no genuine train connectivity in Manipur although the efforts are on for the same.
 In fact the proposed Trans-Asian line also passes through Moreh towards SE Asia.
 But as of now, the nearest major station is Dimapur, from where you can reach Imphal via Kohima.
 On the other side, there is a railway line till Jiribam, near Assam border but a lot of work remains to be done.

 Imphal is a major airport with regular direct flights from Delhi, Kolkata, and Guwahati.
 From Imphal, you should find transport to most other places.